marvin1099/Automatic-Optifine-Patcher/README.md

 # Automatic-Optifine-Patcher

 ## Info
-Patches optifine to work as jar mod file,
+A cross platform python script that patches optifine to work as jar mod file,
 it can then be used with something like PrismLauncher,
 it also works for any optifine version from optifine.net fully automatic,
 with the official minecraft client downloaded from minecraft.net,